-The F-test is used to test one of the hypotheses in research that employs multiple linear regression analysis.
-The F-test is used to determine the joint (simultaneous) effect of the independent variables on the dependent variable.
-The criteria for the F-test results are :
+The F-test is used to test one of the hypotheses in research employing multiple linear regression analysis.
+The F-test was used to determine the joint (simultaneous) effect of the independent variables on the dependent variable.
+The criteria for the F-test results are as follows:

-- If the probability value < 0.05, it can be concluded that there is a significant joint effect of the independent variables on the dependent variable. - If the probability value > 0.05, it can be concluded that there is no significant joint effect of the independent variables on the dependent variable.
+- If the probability value is < 0.05, it can be concluded that there is a significant joint effect of the independent variables on the dependent variable. - If the probability value is > 0.05, it can be concluded that there is no significant joint effect of the independent variables on the dependent variable.